Mom! Where are you, we’re late with the quiz again, Firuzi just sounded the “All ashore that’s going ashore!”

 “Marvin” is under the impression that _____________ works.

-OK, just a word of warning: Don’t use the good glassware.
+OK, just a word of warning: Don’t use the good glassware for remedies.
 The remedy will always be in that glass, you’ll never get rid of it.
 You can’t wash a remedy away with soap and water.
 Plus, you know you have to stir before each dose, right?
 But don’t use the good silverware either.
 Use a straw, etc.

 OK everybody, what do you think?
 If you know the remedy, write to me at [email protected], the answer will be in next month’s ezine.
 Bye for now!